rmtrbk/APIGatewayFinder/README.md

 # APIGatewayFinder
-A simple lambda function to accept an API Gateway event and query Elasticsearch index and DynmoDB table to serve the REST call.
+This is a simple lambda that gets triggered by an API gateway event demonstrating how a REST call can retrieve values through a lambda function.

+## Design
+* `ESTransactionManagerImpl` manages all `Elastic Search` transactions.

+* `DatabaseTransactionManagerSeviceImpl` manages all `DynamoDB` transactions.

+* `ClientBuilderManager` utility class build an `Elasticsearch` and `DynamoDB` clients to access `Elasticsearch` and `DynamoDB` APIs.

+* `PropertyManager` reads required properties from the environment and makes them available across the application.

+## Configuring AWS Infrastructure

+## How to test